nationalarchives/legacy-tna-google-tag-manager-scripts/README.md

 This repository also provides a test page (index.html) which is used for debugging.

+#### Set up with Discovery.
+Developers working on scripts, which would need to be loaded from the server side in discovery, should also take an extra step to add the script to the server side in the discovery application after the initial PR process is completed.
+The developer would then need to send another PR explaining the code has been implemented into the discovery application.

 ## Reader screens GTM container setup
 *This the code only refers to reader screens website as the GTM id is different to the TNA one*
 #### Set up within GTM